fredrikekre/Literate.jl/docs/src/index.md

 # **1.** Introduction

-Welcome to the documentation for `Examples.jl`.
+Welcome to the documentation for `Literate.jl`.
 A simplistic package to help you organize examples for you package documentation.

 ### What?

-`Examples.jl` is a package that, based on a single source file, generates markdown, for e.g. [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl), [Jupyter notebooks](http://jupyter.org/) and uncommented scripts for documentation of your package.
+`Literate.jl` is a package that, based on a single source file, generates markdown, for e.g. [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl), [Jupyter notebooks](http://jupyter.org/) and uncommented scripts for documentation of your package.